LiquidSmokeX64/Guides-Scripts/README.md

 Note: In some cases if you attempt to build for a device you do not have all dependencies set in roomservice.xml, it will notice this and attempt to download them automatically.

-If you want to add my personal commits for GCC 4.8 and O3 to your build you will need the additional cherrypick commands before building but after RepoSync.
+If you want to add my personal commits for UnityROM Conversion to your build you will need the additional cherrypick commands before building but after RepoSync.

 THAT'S IT!